Ross Colton Game Preview: Avalanche vs. Ducks

 Colton Stats vs. the Ducks

-- On the defensive side, the Ducks are conceding 81 total goals (3.5 per game) which ranks 27th in the NHL.
+- On the defensive side, the Ducks are giving up 84 total goals (3.5 per game) which ranks 25th in the league.

 |2023-2024 Season